benmorrow/TestLocalizationPhoneAndWatch/README.md

 ![expected behavior in simulator and device](http://i.imgur.com/Jp1504Z.png)

-I have prpared a [screencast](https://www.youtube.com/watch?v=nKH54aIMtT8) that shows how I'm localizing the app with a XLIFF file and seeing these errors.
+I have prepared a [screencast](https://www.youtube.com/watch?v=nKH54aIMtT8) that shows how I'm localizing the app with a XLIFF file and seeing these errors.